ehabkost/habkost.net/habkost-net/_posts/2016-11-28-introduction-qemu-apis.markdown

 QAPI includes an API to define and use [visitors](https://en.wikipedia.org/wiki/Visitor_pattern) for the QAPI-defined data types.
-The visitors are the way QAPI data is serialized to/from the external world (through QMP, the command- line, or config files).
+Visitors are the mechanism used to serialize QAPI data to/from the external world (e.g. through QMP, the command-line, or config files).

 From [its documentation](https://github.com/qemu/qemu/blob/master/include/qapi/visitor.h):